Tridib11/Final-Shot/Cohort/week5/Todo-app/README.md

-# React + Vite

 ## Todo Application

-This project conatins a simple TODO application
-It has the following features
+This todo app aims to do the following features

 - Anyone can create a Todo
-- Anyone can see their existing Todos
+- Anyone can see their existing Todo
-- Anyone can mark a Todo as done
+- Anyone can mark their Todos as done